Dev-rick/Simple-Supply-Chain-Udacity/README.md

     $ npm run dev
     ```

-    In your browser, you should now be able to connect it via METAMASK on the rinkeby test network and be able to use it
+    Now you should be able to interact with your contract at [LOCALHOST](http://localhost:3000/) via METAMASK on the rinkeby test network.

     **If you encounter some issues let me know!**